 When logged into one of the above learning management platforms, you or your child is likely to be directed to what we would describe as the next major category, self-directed learning content.
 For example, you may log in to Google Classroom, and the teacher will have suggested that your 4th grader visit Kahn Academy, Discovery Education, or Mindspark to practice math online.
 I might put the mobile reading applications like Global Digital library in this category.

 Then, you have the tools a student and tutor might use to conduct online tutoring.
 These are tools that provide a way to communicate via audio and/or video while working on a virtual whiteboard.
 Zoom, Google Hangouts, Microsoft Teams, and Skype are the well-known examples here.
 These are the common tools used for online tutoring or 1-1 or small group live interaction with classmates or instructors.
+Innovative new tools for teaching online, such as Mastera or Gleantap are creating new ways for individuals to communicate and engage with students online.

-Finally, I would put MOOCs like Coursera and EdX int their own category.
+Finally, I would put MOOCs like Coursera and EdX in their own category.
 These are fascinating and fast-growing education options for college students and young adults to earn certificates in an ever-increasing number of subjects form very well respected institutions, instead of opting for more expensive but generally better regarded full degree programs.

 Online tutoring can improve distance learning outcomes.